-Stress can be really overwhelming some times.
-It can end up causing you headaches, concentration problems and some other serious issues.
+Stress can be really overwhelming sometimes.
+It can end up causing you headaches, concentration problems, and some other serious issues.
 During those times stress becomes a real challenge.
 I've always experienced anxiety.
-Not just during an exam or a speech in front of public, but also when I am alone.
+Not just during an exam or a speech in front of the public, but also when I am alone.

 Here are some solutions that I use when I feel stressed or overwhelmed:

 Chamomile is an herb that comes from the daisy-like flowers of the Asteraceae plant family.
 It has been consumed for centuries as a natural remedy for several health conditions.
 To make chamomile tea, the flowers are dried and then infused into hot water.
 Many people enjoy chamomile tea as a caffeine-free alternative to black or green tea and for its kind of sweet taste.

 Also, chamomile tea is loaded with antioxidants that may play a role in lowering the risk of several diseases, including heart disease and cancer.
 The anti-inflammatory effects of chamomile tea may promote blood sugar control, especially when it’s consumed with a meal.

 Chamomile has properties that may aid sleep and digestion, as well.
 Many researchers believe that chamomile tea may function like a benzodiazepine.
 Benzodiazepines are prescription drugs that can reduce anxiety and induce sleep.